Council & Staff

 Peter Stowers

-Petelo also as Peter is a Samoan father of three daughters who lives in Mangere, Auckland.
-Peter was born and raised in Samoa and parents are from village of Lano, where he holds a high chief title ‘Vuiseigafolava’, on the island of Savai’i.
+Petelo – also as Peter – is a Samoan father of three daughters who lives in Mangere, Auckland.
+Peter was born and raised in Samoa.
+His parents are from village of Lano, where Peter holds a high chief title ‘Vuiseigafolava’, on the island of Savai’i.
 Peter joined CHA in August 2022 and has a lot of experience in community development and funding from many years of working at Inland Revenue, Department of internal Affairs, and Foundation North.
 Peter has a lot of experience in working with Pacific communities in Aotearoa from just starting to a sustainable stage.

 Talavao Ngata